Raymond Burnier: Career

-To be able to travel to the most isolated regions of this immense country Raymond Burnier and his companion Alain Daniélou brought a caravan from California and went so far as to build scaffolding to clean the soiled walls of the temples, even oiling the stones to better showcase the sculptures.
+To be able to travel to the isolated regions of this country, Raymond Burnier and his companion, Alain Daniélou, brought a caravan from California and built scaffolding to clean the walls of the temples, sometimes oiling the stones to better showcase the sculptures.

 Raymond Burnier was the first to reveal to the West the beauty of these great temples and to immortalise the erotic sculptures that adorned them.
 At the time, apart from the difficulties of access, very few people were interested.